MuertoGB/SMCFT/smcft/readme.txt

  - SSD is removed, try 'fs0:', then use the 'ls' command.
  - SSD is present, try 'fs7:', then use the 'ls' command.

-If you encounter an issue, or require help, open a ticket on the Github page: https://github.com/MuertoGB/SMCFT/issues
+If you encounter an issue, or require help, open an issue on the Github page: https://github.com/MuertoGB/SMCFT/issues